idabble31/idabble31/readme.md

 💬 **Ask Me About**: Robotics, embedded systems, automation, 3D design, and how to bring intelligent machines to life.

-⚡ **Fun Fact**: When I'm not building robots, I'm diving into 3D printing and crafting custom gadgets for fun and function.

 # 💻 Tech Stack: